meteor/galaxy-docs/content/logs.md

 If your app isn't successfully deploying, this is the tab you'll want to check.
 Our image builder tries to build your app into a container; if it fails, the failure will be noted here.

-A <a href="https://github.com/meteor/meteor/issues/8136">common error</a> is that a particular version of a package wasn't able to be built by our image builder.
+One type of error (example <a href="https://github.com/meteor/meteor/issues/8136">here</a>) is that a particular version of a package wasn't able to be built by our image builder.
 If this happens to your app, the output will frequently include a line like this, after the package install line:

 `node-pre-gyp install --fallback-to-build`